Colegio de Belén, Havana: Chapel

 The chapel was centrally located in plan, it had a wide central nave of triple height with a mural by Hipolito Hidalgo de Caviedes (1901–1994).
 It had two side aisles.
 El Colegio de Belen was known as "The Palace of Education."

 1961

 In 1961 the government of Fidel Castro (himself a graduate of Belen) confiscated all private and religious schools in Cuba.
 Castro expelled the Jesuits and declared the government of Cuba an atheist government.
 Castro's government nationalized businesses and banks, confiscating more than $1 billion in American-owned property.
 Thousands of those dubbed “enemies of the revolution” were executed or imprisoned, and the school curriculum was reshaped by communist doctrine.
 Free speech was not an option, and the Cuban socialist press was an extension of the government.

+Following their expulsion, the Jesuits reopened the school in Miami, Florida where it still exists to this day as Belen Jesuit Preparatory School.

 Rectors in the first Belen school

-Calle Compostela, between Luz y Acosta (Havana, 1854-1925).
+Calle Compostela, between Luz y Acosta (Havana, 1854–1925).